-Six credits minimum of a cognate (minor) are required to complete degree requirements.
-A cognate course is a class in a discipline or subject related to nursing but is offered by another department or College.
-Cognate courses are intended to support coursework in a student's major area of study.
-A cognate advisor is selected to serve on the Qualifying Examination and Dissertation Committees.
+Nine credits minimum of concentration courses are required to complete degree requirements.
+A concentration course is a class in a discipline or subject related to nursing but is offered by another department or College.
+Concentration courses are intended to support coursework and allow the student to develop a focused specialty.
+The Concentration Plan Form must be completed and signed by the student's advisor and the Director of the PhD Program prior to takin a concentration course.
+This form is intended to outline the concentration courses and justify their relevance to the student's plan of work.
+A concentration advisor is selected to serve on the Qualifying Examination and Dissertation Committees.
 The expertise of this extra-departmental member must be appropriate to the student's dissertation work.
 The academic advisor will advise the student in the selection of the cognate advisor.